Edwards Davis

 Cader Edwards Davis (June 17, 1873 – May 16, 1936) was an American actor, producer, and playwright of vaudeville and the silent film era, known as a character actor.
 Born and raised in the San Francisco Bay Area, he was an ordained Christian minister and first achieved prominence as a sensational orator and lecturer, becoming known as the "poet-preacher" and the "Talmage of the West", before leaving the pulpit for an acting career.
 He wrote and starred in several original plays and vaudeville sketches, and appeared in over 50 films.
-In New York he was a president (1921) of the National Vaudeville Artists and the Green Room Club.
+In New York he was a president of the National Vaudeville Artists Association and the Green Room Club.
 In Hollywood he was a founder and president of the Masonic 233 Club.
 He was married to several actresses, including Adele Blood, who also appeared in some of his productions.

 Early years and ministry

 Cader Edwards Davis (Note: Davis is also sometimes known as Edward Davis, Cader Russell Davis, and J. Edwards Davis.) was born June 17, 1873, in Santa Clara, California, and raised in nearby Oakland.
-(Note: Sources differ on his year of birth: it stated as 1867 in Stage Deaths (1991), and Silent Film Necrology (1995) and Internet Broadway Database. and as 1873 in Who's Who in Music and Drama (1914), and an Overland Monthly article.
+(Note: Sources differ on his year of birth: it is stated as 1867 in Stage Deaths (1991), and Silent Film Necrology (1995) and Internet Broadway Database. and as 1873 in Who's Who in Music and Drama (1914), and an Overland Monthly article.
 His age at death is recorded as 65 in contemporary obituaries.
 However, His age is recorded as 7 in the 1880 U.S. Census, and as 25 in a January 1899 news article.
 Davis himself wrote he left his former profession (as preacher) before age 25.)
 His father, William Wallace Davis, was a noted agriculturalist, and his brother Gideon became an advertising executive and editor of the Oakland Herald.
 He attended Washington College before earning an M.A. at the University of Kentucky.
 (Note: Cader Davis of Oakland, Cal., is listed as a student in the Kentucky University College of the Bible in 1891–92 and 1892–93 sessions.)